bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is local storage in html5?
+<h3>Q. What is local storage in html5?</h3>

 The **localStorage** read-only property of the window interface allows you to access a Storage object for the Document\'s origin; the stored data is saved across browser sessions.

 **Example:**